Julia-Tempering/Pigeons.jl/docs/src/input-nonjulian.md

 This behaviour is implemented in [`StreamTarget`](@ref), see its documentation for details.
 In a nutshell, there will be one child process for each PT chain.
-These processes will not necessarily on the same machine; in fact this is a key use case of this bridge.
+These processes will not necessarily be on the same machine: indeed distributed sampling is the key use case of this bridge.
 Pigeons will do some
 lightweight coordination with these child processes to orchestrate non-reversible parallel tempering.
-Interprocess communication only involves pigeons telling the child process to perform exploration at a pigeons-provided annealing parameter.
+Interprocess communication only involves pigeons telling each child process to perform exploration at a pigeons-provided annealing parameter.

 [`StreamTarget`](@ref) implements [`log_potential`](@ref) and [`explorer`](@ref)